Interactive system Generative visual system

 Nespresso NYC

-Nespresso's flagship store on 5th Avenue in New York needed a video wall that could bridge the retail zone and the experience zone.
+Nespresso’s flagship store on 5th Avenue in New York needed a video wall that could connect the retail zone and the experience zone without becoming a literal interface.
 A discreet sensing layer shapes a continuous visual language of coffee and cream in real time.

 Project Details